-As more people begin to reach retirement, there is a growing concern about the quality of care that is offered by nursing facilities.
-Larger corporations have started to take over retirement communities and the need for more profitable margins has resulted in cases of neglect and abuse.
-Nursing home lawsuits across the State of Illinois have become more frequent over the last ten years and it is our goal as Decatur nursing home attorneys to provide the information you may need to ensure that your loved ones are receiving the care and respect they deserve.
+As more people begin to retire, there is a growing concern about the quality of proper care that is offered by nursing facilities.
+Larger corporations have started to take over retirement communities, and the need for more profitable margins has resulted in abuse and neglect cases.
+Nursing facility lawsuits across the State of Illinois have become more frequent over the last ten years, and it is our goal as Illinois senior care facility abuse attorneys to provide the information you may need to ensure that your loved ones are receiving the care and respect they deserve.

 2650 North Monroe

 Administrator- Deborah Vege

 Aperion is a for-profit nursing chain with homes across the State of Illinois that is quickly becoming infamous for the poor quality provided by multiple facilities under its banner.
 The Decatur facility has received a one-star rating by medicare.gov in every single category, citing abysmal staff levels, horrible quality care measures, and numerous violations discovered during the facility's latest health inspection.

 Thirty-six deficiencies were recorded during the inspection, which is far above the state average of 7.6.
 Problems resulting in infractions and complaints included lacking a disease prevention program, the improper handling of home residents' money and personal belongings, unsanitary cooking methods, not having enough nurses to tend to patients, failure to inform home residents of the facility rules and the charges for services and poor screening policies meant to ensure new hires do not have criminal histories.

 Aperion Care Decatur was assessed a fine for its violations within the last year for almost $9,000.

 Decatur, Illinois 62526

 Administrator- Ruth Huber